parazeeknova/nyxtext-zenith/.github/README.md

 &nbsp;

 <p align="center">
 <strong>Nyxtext-zenith</strong> represents the next leap forward in text editing, building upon the foundation laid by its predecessor, <strong>Nyxtext</strong>.
 Reborn with PyQt6 and QScintilla.
-As the successor to <strong>Nyxtext</strong>, the core mission of providing a comprehensive text editor for developers, students, and creatives.
+As the successor to <strong>Nyxtext</strong>, the core mission of providing a comprehensive text editor for developers.
 Nyxtext-zenith aims to surpass its forerunner by offering an even more robust, intelligent, and versatile text editing experience.
 It continues the nyxtext legacy of eliminating the need for multiple text-related applications, now with greater efficiency and an expanded feature set.
 </p>

 <p align="center">